tomjoht/tomjoht.github.io/_restapicourse/jobapis_overview.md

 > Ability to read code in one or more programming languages, such as Java, C++, or Python.

-You may wonder what the motivation is behind these requirements.
+You may wonder what the motivation is behind these requirements, especially if the core APIs are RESTful.
 Here's the most common scenario.
 The company has a REST API for interacting with their services.
 However, to make it easy for developers, the company provides SDKs and client implementations in various languages for the REST API.

 Take a look at Algolia's API for an example.
 You can view the documentation for their [REST API here](https://www.algolia.com/doc/rest).
 However, when you implement Algolia (which provides a search feature for your site), you'll want to follow the documentation for your specific platform.